Tricks of the Trade

 The bottom tool is from West Mountain Radio, and is for Anderson Power Pole connectors.
 It handles 15, 30, and 45 amp units, which are the most common ones used by amateurs.
 The larger PP120 and PP180 can be crimped with the aforementioned F connector tool.

-One of my favorite suppliers for hand tools is TecraTools.
+TecraTools is one of the better suppliers for all of these tools.
 There are places where you can buy less expensive tools, but if you want quality, this is the place to go.
-They're located in the Denver, Colorado area.

 ☜Return☜